prominence-eosc/docs/factories.md

 {: .notice--info}

 ## Parametric sweep
-In this case numeric values are generated from start and end points provided by the user.
+In this case numeric values are generated from start and end points in addition to an increment provided by the user.

 Here is an example fragment which would need to be included in a workflow description:
 ```json